jmoceri34/c/README.md

 <a name="overview"></a>
 ## Overview
 A pretty cool tax receipts organizer I built in 2011.
-Given an input file, organize and sort the items and generate a report output file
+Given an input file, organize and sort the items and generate a report output file.